capitalone/react-native-pathjs-charts/README.md

-**Capital One has decided to focus on alternatives to react native and, therefore, we are considering next steps for our react-native-pathjs-charts project.
-We built this project to help our engineers as well as users in the react native community.
-Unfortunately, we are no longer able to fully support the project, and we will be archiving the project on February 28th, 2018.
-Feel free to fork the project and maintain your own version.**
+** Capital One built this project to help our engineers as well as users in the react native community.
+We have decided to focus on alternatives to react native, and, unfortunately, we are no longer able to fully support the project.
+We will be archiving the project on February 28th where it will be available in a read-only state.
+Feel free to fork the project and maintain your own version. **

 react-native-pathjs-charts